djradon/public-notes/prdct.owl.md

   - but there's also direct semantics, looks like `Declaration(Class(:Person))`
 - OWL-Lite is the least expressive sub-langauge.
 OWL-Full is the most expressive sub-language.
 The expressiveness of OWL-DL falls between that of OWL-Lite and OWL-Full.

+### Semantics

+- The Direct Semantics [OWL 2 Direct Semantics] and the RDF-Based Semantics [OWL 2 RDF-Based Semantics] provide two alternative ways of assigning meaning to OWL 2 ontologies, with a correspondence theorem providing a link between the two.
+  - The Direct Semantics assigns meaning directly to ontology structures, resulting in a semantics compatible with the model theoretic semantics of the [[prdct.sroiq]] description logic

 ## Highlights

 - OWL ontologies can use the preexisting OWL attribute owl:versionInfo to store version information.